 Tony references Franki Valli when he tells his mother that Valli uses the same florist that he does.
 Valli, of course, appears on the series later as “Rusty Millio.”

 - Ugly pun: Brendan refers to cancer-stricken Jackie as “chemo-sabe.”

 - It’s ironic that it is at the Bada Bing that the guys watch the mob expert talk about the decline of the Golden Age, because the strip joint gets its name from the signature film about the Mob’s golden days: in The Godfather, Sonny tells Michael, “You gotta get up close like this and ‘bada bing’, you blow their brains all over your nice Ivy League suit!”

-- Cinephiles take note: In what is almost certainly a nod to Spanish filmmaker Luis Bunuel, the remains of Mr. Miller’s stolen Saturn is found at Bunuel Bros.
+- Cinephiles take note: In what is almost certainly a nod to Spanish filmmaker Luis Bunuel, the remains of the stolen Saturn is found at Bunuel Bros.
 Body Shop.
-In May 2013, a list of David Chase’s “must-see movies” appeared at NPR.org, and included Bunuel’s Viridiana (1961) and Tristana (1970).
+In May 2013, a list of David Chase’s “must-see movies” appeared at NPR.org, and it included Bunuel’s Viridiana (1961) and Tristana (1970).

 - After Livia is checked into Green Grove, Tony wistfully looks at some pictures of his mother, including one of her smoking at a much younger age.
 This image takes on a particular poignancy in hindsight as we know that actress Nancy Marchand died of emphysema and lung cancer about 17 months after this episode aired.

 » If you would like to help support this site, please visit my PayPal or Venmo.
 Molte grazie!

 ♠ instagram: @sopranos.autopsy

 ♣ twitter: @SopranoAutopsy